Tag Archives: David

 December 17: The Tree of Jesse

-From December 17th until Christmas, we read on weekdays from the infancy narratives of Matthew and Luke to prepare for the Christmas feast.
+From December 17th until Christmas, we read from the infancy narratives of Matthew and Luke to prepare for the Christmas feast.

-Today’s gospel is Matthew’s genealogy of Jesus Christ, tracing his ancestry as “the son of David and the son of Abraham.”
-Jesus’ descent from Abraham fulfilled the promise God made to him: “in your descendants all nations would be blessed,” As a descendant of David, Jesus is a royal Messiah.
+Matthew’s genealogy of Jesus Christ traces his ancestry as “the son of David and the son of Abraham.”
+Descended from Abraham Jesus fulfilled the promise God made to the patriarch: “in your descendants all nations would be blessed.”
+Matthew ends his genealogy with “Joseph, the husband of Mary.
+Of her was born Jesus who is called the Messiah. ” In our portrayal above Mary points to Joseph as the one who can explain it to us all.

 Matthew obviously wants us to look at Jesus’ family tree and see it as our own.
-We can be at home there.
+We’re at home there.
 The Tree of Jesse, based on Matthew’s genealogy was a favorite subject for medieval artists working on illuminated manuscripts or creating stained glass windows for churches.
 A great way to see the humanity of Jesus Christ.

-Luke in his genealogy goes further and sees Jesus beyond Abraham, descended from Adam.
+Luke’s genealogy goes further and brings Jesus beyond Abraham to Adam.
 He becomes the new Adam.
 We are born from his side, we share his blood; he is the first born of many like us.
-So we pray in today’s opening prayer:
+So we pray:

 “O God, Creator and Redeemer of human nature…your Only Begotten Son, having taken to himself our humanity, may you be pleased to grant us a share in his divinity.”
 (Collect)